 There is hereby created a Civilian Police Oversight Agency (the "CPOA") as an independent agency of city government, not part of either the city administration or City Council consists of the Civilian Police Oversight Agency Board (the "Board") and an Administrative Office led by the CPOA Executive Director [(the "Director" or the "Executive Director").
 The CPOA is a critical component of police reform and oversight in Albuquerque.
-This Ordinance is intended to comprehensively establish and set forth the CPOA, the Board.
+This Ordinance is intended to comprehensively establish and set forth the CPOA, but the CPOA is also contemplated within and bears significant duties and obligations within the 2014 DOJ Settlement Agreement with the City of Albuquerque (or any subsequent agreements), and Findings Letter of April 10, 2014 (or any subsequent findings letters)].
+In addition to any other duties, the Administrative Office, through the Executive Director [and staff,] shall [investigate direct and oversee the investigation of] all civilian complaints relating to police [conduct misconduct], monitor and report on police internal affairs matters, provide staffing to the Board, and manage the day to day operations of the CPOA.
+The Board shall provide policy guidance for, and civilian oversight of the Albuquerque Police Department [and review and approve or amend the findings and conclusions of all investigations completed by the Administrative Office].
+Board members shall rely on the CPOA professional investigative staff to perform the investigations called for under this article, and shall not independently investigate any matters before the Board.

-- 1 but the CPOA is also contemplated within and bears significant duties and 2 obligations within the 2014 DOJ Settlement Agreement with the City of 3 Albuquerque (or any subsequent agreements), and Findings Letter of April 10, 4 2014 (or any subsequent findings letters)].
-In addition to any other duties, the Administrative Office, through the Executive Director [and staff.] shall 5 6 [investigate direct and oversee the investigation of] all civilian complaints 7 relating to police [conduct misconduct], monitor and report on police internal 8 affairs matters, provide staffing to the Board, and manage the day to day 9 operations of the CPOA.
-The Board shall provide policy guidance for, and 10 civilian oversight of the Albuquerque Police Department [and review and 11 approve or amend the findings and conclusions of all investigations 12 completed by the Administrative Office].
-Board members shall rely on the - (A) Independence.
+(A) Independence.
 The CPOA is accountable to, but independent of the Mayor's Office, the City Council, and the Albuquerque Police Department with respect to the performance of its oversight role and duties under §§ 9-4-1-1 through 9-4-1-14.